Winding Up Petition: A 2026 Guide For Directors & SMEs

 - What is a winding-up petition?

-- The purpose of winding up petitions
+- What's the purpose of a winding up petition?

-- Real-life examples of winding up orders
+- Real-life examples of winding up petitions

-- Who can make a winding-up petition?
+- Who can issue a winding-up petition?

 - How to issue a winding-up petition?